ipandzic/flask-url-shortener/README.md

 }
 ```

-To view url statistics for an account send a GET request to http://127.0.0.1:5000/statistics/<account_id:int>/ (Basic authentication required):
+To view url statistics for an account, send a GET request to http://127.0.0.1:5000/statistics/{account_id}/ (Basic authentication required):

 ## Shutting down the API